n8n-io/n8n-docs/docs/nodes/credentials/PipeDrive/README.md

 1. Create a [Developer Sandbox Account](https://pipedrive.readme.io/docs/developer-sandbox-account).
 2. Access your Pipedrive Dashboard.
 3. Click on your user profile in the top right and select 'Tools and apps' from the dropdown list.
-4. From the sidebar under the ***Tools*** section, select 'Marketplace Manager'.
+4. From the sidebar under the ***Tools*** section, select 'Marketplace manager'.
 5. Click on the ***Create new app*** button.
-6. Select 'No' when asked if you would like to publish your app on the Pipedrive marketplace.
+6. Select either 'Yes' or 'No' when asked if you would like to publish your app on the Pipedrive marketplace.
 7. Click on the ***Next*** button.
 8. Enter a name in the ***App name*** field.
 9. Copy the 'OAuth Callback URL' provided in the 'Pipedrive OAuth2 API' credentials in n8n.